reillymedia/sevenslegal/themes/netlify-basic/content/blog/juvenile-defense-school-expulsion-and-your-child.md

-+++
+---
+title: "Juvenile Defense, School Expulsion, and Your Child"
+yoast_title: "Juvenile Defense, School Expulsion, and Your Child"
+yoast_description: "Having a child arrested and charged with a crime is a traumatic experience.
+A Juvenile Defense Attorney can turn a negative outcome into a positive one."
+categories: [
+  "Blog",
-categories = "Criminal Law"
+  "Criminal Law",
-date = 2022-11-10T18:30:00Z
+  "Juvenile Crime"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "For a parent, having your child arrested and charged with an alleged crime is one of the most traumatic experiences you could have.
+summary: "For a parent, having your child arrested and charged with an alleged crime is one of the most traumatic experiences you could have.
 Having an experienced Juvenile Defense Attorney can help turn a possible negative outcome into a positive one.
-Juvenile Defense and Criminal Defense Attorneys A Criminal Defense Attorney who also specializes in" tags = ["Juvenile Crime", "Blog"] title = "Juvenile Defense, School Expulsion, and Your Child" url = "/blog/criminal-attorney/juvenile-defense-school-expulsion-child/"
+Juvenile Defense and Criminal Defense Attorneys A Criminal Defense Attorney who also specializes in"

-+++
+tags: [
+  "juvenile crime",
+  "juvenile defense",
+  "juvenile delinquency",
+  "juvenile dependency",
+  "Miranda Rights",
+  "school expulsion"
+]
+url: "/criminal-attorney/juvenile-defense-school-expulsion-child/374/"
+date: 2022-11-09T18:30:00Z
+featured_image: ""
+img_alt: ""
+---
 For a parent, having your child arrested and charged with an alleged crime is one of the most traumatic experiences you could have.
 Having an experienced [Juvenile Defense Attorney](https://www.sevenslegal.com/) can help turn a possible negative outcome into a positive one.

 ## Juvenile Defense, School Expulsion, and Your Child